-Simon Jones Murphy, born in Maine in 1820, earned a fortune in the lumber industry there.
+Simon Jones Murphy, born in Windsor, Maine in 1815, earned a fortune in the lumber industry there.
 In the 1860s, he realized that much of the best timber in the Pine Tree State had been cut and that his financial interests would be enhanced if he migrated to a state with tremendous reserves of pine trees.
 He had mastered the techniques of getting rich from lumber.
 In 1866, he moved to Detroit and, for about three decades, he and his partners purchased several hundred thousand acres of Michigan’s finest pine lands, cut the timber and shipped it to market.
 By the early 1890s, the most desirable pine forests in this state had been cut.
 The financial Panic of 1892 also temporarily dampened the profits that might be made in Michigan’s once great timber industry.

 Perhaps after Michigan’s timber industry passed its apogee, Simon Murphy turned his interest from the rural to the urban.
 He realized that there was a need for office and manufacturing space in downtown Detroit.
 The first building he erected was the Murphy Power Building on West Congress, a building designed to provide electrical and steam power to small manufacturers who would rent space there in downtown Detroit.
 Cigar manufacturers were among the first to rent space in that building.
 Printers came later.
 Alas, Simon Murphy died at age 90 in 1910, just a few months before the Murphy Power Building opened for business.
 His son, Charles Murphy, took over Simon Murphy’s extensive efforts to profit from developing buildings in downtown Detroit.
 Before his death, Simon Murphy had invested in the development of the first of the three Penobscot Buildings that still offer office space to Detroit professionals.
 He had also invested in the Marquette Building shown above.
 Although, it does not resemble the Murphy Power Building, it was designed for a similar purpose—to provide rental space for small manufacturing firms in the era just before the dawn of the vehicle age.
 Charles Murphy took over his father’s real estate business, completed the three buildings that were under construction at his death—the Murphy Power Building, the first Penobscot Building and the Marquette Building—and then went on to build two more Penobscot Buildings that are components of the three-building complex that now bears that name.
 Simon Murphy selected the name Penobscot to honor either the major river in Maine that bears that name or the Penobscot Indians who also lived in his native Maine.